igaster/laravel-image-versions/README.md

 #### 2. Create your Transformation classes:

-You can create any number of versions of a single image with the use of Imagick.
+You can create any number of versions of a single image.
 To define a version you have to create a  Transformation class that extends the `AbstractTransformation` and implement the `apply()` method.
-You will receive an Imagick object, where you can perform any image-operations.
+You will receive an Imagick object, where you can perform any operations to your image.

 A short example of a trasformation class: